the78mole/bthomev2/examples/nRF52_Basic/README.md

 - nRF Connect app (Android/iOS) - recommended for Nordic boards
 - LightBlue app (iOS)
 - Home Assistant with BThome V2 integration
+- bthome-logger command-line tool (in this repository or on PyPi)

 Look for a device named "BThome-nRF52" broadcasting on service UUID 0xFCD2.